kormyen/memex/README.md

-**Memex** is a simple open-source bookmarks and notes application to help with storage and overview
+**Memex** is a bookmarks and notes application to help with storage and overview

 [Live web version here](https://kormyen.github.io/memex/)